coredns/coredns/plugin/cache/README.md

 * `serve_stale`, when serve\_stale is set, cache always will serve an expired entry to a client if there is one available.
 When this happens, cache will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **DURATION** is how far back to consider stale responses as fresh.
-The default duration is 1h.
+The default duration is 1h. **REFRESH_MODE** controls whether the attempt to refresh the cache happens `before` or `after` returning a response.
+This defaults to `after`.
+Setting this value to `before` could lead to increased latency when serving stale responses for unavailable upstreams, but will reduce served stales specially on infrequent resolution usecases.

 ## Capacity and Eviction